 Individual therapists' cancellation policies may vary slightly and they are normally discussed during one of the initial sessions.
 Generally, however, our policy for clients on the DBT and MBT programmes allows for 6 holiday absences a year and we request at least two weeks’ notice ahead of any scheduled holidays.
 Clients who engage in one-to-one or couple therapy with one of our associate therapists will receive a contract from them outlining their own cancellation policy.

 Please email your complaint to contact@mind-reframed.com and outline the nature of the problem, give as much information as possible and tell us what you want to happen.
 Your complaint will be acknowledged within not more than 3 working days.
-We will look into it shortly afterwards and the process may entail discussing it in our team meeting to gather all relevant information.
+We will look into it shortly afterwards.
+The process will entail discussing your concerns in the respective DBT or MBT team meeting to gather all relevant information and ensure that various angles of the situation are considered and that the skills and/or theories that underpin our work are utilised in the response.
 We aim to conclude the process and get back to you within 30 days.
 If for any reason that is not possible we will let you know.
-If your complaint relates to one of the therapists, s/he will be supported by the team in considering various angles of the situation before responding to you.
+If your complaint relates to one of the therapists, they will be supported by the consultation team in considering various angles of the situation before responding to you.

-Please note that Mind-Reframed Limited acts as an agent connecting clients with therapists who are suitably qualified and solely responsible for their one-to-one clinical work.
+Please note that Mind-Reframed Limited acts as an agent connecting clients with therapists who are suitably qualified and solely responsible for their clinical work.
 We welcome feedback on your therapy experience and want to hear any concerns as client safety and clinical competence are of great importance to us.
-However, any legal disputes or formal complaints relating to individual therapy are to be raised with the clinician involved or their professional registration bodies.
+However, any legal disputes or formal complaints are to be raised with the clinician involved or their professional registration bodies.